Haval Big Dog: Big Dog Hunting Edition

 In 2022, the company announced the new Big Dog Hunting Edition.
 The Hunting Edition features a more rugged appearance with redesigned bumpers, a restyled grille, larger wheels, running boards, and extra wide wheel arch extensions with exposed bolts.

-Oversea markets
+Markets

+The Haval Dargo is the name for the Big Dog for overseas markets.

+Saudi Arabia

-The Haval Dargo is the name for the Big Dog for oversea markets.
-The Dargo is available in 2 trims, Sport and Adventure, and is powered by a 2.0-litre 4-cylinder engine.
+The Dargo is available in two trims, Sport and Adventure, it is powered by a 2.0-litre 4-cylinder engine.

 Second generation (2023)

-The second generation Big Dog was originally previewed as the Haval H-Dog PHEV at the 2022 Guangzhou Auto Show that opened on December 30, 2022, available in both gasoline and PHEV versions.
+The Second Generation Big Dog was originally previewed as the Haval H-Dog PHEV at the 2022 Guangzhou Auto Show that opened on 30 December 2022, and is available in both PHEV and petrol versions.
+The Second Generation Big Dog is a larger and more expensive vehicle compared to the Big Dog, which will continue to be sold alongside the Second Generation Big Dog.

 The interior sports a symmetrical design with a full LCD instrument panel and a central control screen.
-The second generation Big Dog is a larger and more expensive car compared to the first generation, while the first generation Big Dog will continue to be sold alongside the Second Generation Big Dog.